rust-embedded/embedonomicon/src/soc-support.md

 BSP crates are relevant when you need to provide board-specific configurations and initializations.
 Unlike HALs, which focus on hardware abstraction, BSPs handle the integration of multiple components for a specific board.
-Having both BSP and HAL crates offers a layered approach, making it easier for developers to build applications targeting a particular hardware board.
+Separation in BSP and HAL crates offers a layered approach, making it easier for developers to build applications targeting a particular hardware board.

 ### Project Templates